uclibs/change_manager/README.md

 After `group_similar_changes` and `inverse_of?` vet out any inverse changes, it then returns back up the stack to `cancel_all_changes` which cancels every change in the array and returns back to `process_changes` and so on to `process_change`. `process_change` then sends the array to the `notify` method whic grabs the `Change`'s from it, formats it into an action mailer, and sends it out.
 The `Change`'s `notified` value is updated to the date and time at the moment of emil delivery.

-After the changes are all processed and any inverse changes are filtered out everything gets returns back up the stack to `notify`. `notify` then calls the `NotifictionMailer that prepares the email and sends it off.
-NotificationMailer is just an instance of ActionMailer and any questions about it should be directed to the ActionMailer documentation.

 By default (for now) the email is sent out in the form of a table.

 ### Specifying custom change types: